Yom Kippur In Uganda: An Easier Fast This Year

 Levi, 30, had an especially tough childhood.
 Orphaned at age 7, he raised three younger brothers as well as a sister who later died.
 He remembers days with just one small meal or sometimes no food at all.
 The nearest water well was a three-hour walk from the home of the relatives they lived with after their parents died.
 Their meals came from small plots of maize, potatoes, rice, cassava and millet planted and harvested by their relatives.
 Lack of rain meant lack of food.

-Uganda has several Jewish communities established about a century ago when thousands of citizens followed in the footsteps of the general, Semei Kakungulu.
+Uganda has several Jewish communities established about a century ago when thousands of citizens followed in the footsteps of Semei Kakungulu.
 He had taken on Jewish practices and beliefs, inspired by the story of Moses, which he discovered in a Christian Bible he got from missionaries.

 Levi grew up observing the Sabbath — although in a village without electricity or cars, many of the traditional Sabbath restrictions, like no driving or turning on and off lights, were easy enough to keep.
 He was always drawn to the prayers and eventually studied Hebrew and Jewish texts under Uganda's chief rabbi, Gershom Sizomu, who had been ordained by the American Jewish University in Los Angeles.